christine-hu/summer-2019-internships/README.md

+* Note: As the fall recruiting rush comes to an end, this document will not be updated as frequently.
+Many applications may be closed, though I am trying my best to move closed apps to the "archived" section.
+Helpful sites to find internships are LinkedIn(https://www.linkedin.com/), Indeed(https://www.indeed.com/), Glassdoor(https://www.glassdoor.com/), StackOverflow(https://stackoverflow.com/jobs), BuiltIn(https://builtin.com/) (has different sites for NYC, Chicago, Seattle, Boston, LA, Colorado, Austin), and AngelList(https://angel.co/) (startups).

 # Summer 2019 Tech Internships!

 All positions are software engineering roles, unless otherwise specified in the Notes column.
 Similarly, all positions are open to anyone enrolled in a Bachelor's degree program, unless specific graduation years are mentioned in the Notes column.